syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

     </head>
     ```

-The Syncfusion Blazor individual NuGet packages contains [Syncfusion.Blazor.Core](https://www.nuget.org/packages/Syncfusion.Blazor/) as dependent package.
-The [Syncfusion.Blazor.Core](https://www.nuget.org/packages/Syncfusion.Blazor/) NuGet package's Static Web Assets contains a combined scripts for all components.

-* If you are using Syncfusion Blazor individual NuGet package, the combined Scripts available in [Syncfusion.Blazor.Core](https://www.nuget.org/packages/Syncfusion.Blazor.Core/) package and refer to the below code snippet for Static Web Assets Script reference.
+* If you are using Syncfusion Blazor individual NuGet package, the combined scripts available in [Syncfusion.Blazor.Core](https://www.nuget.org/packages/Syncfusion.Blazor.Core/) package.
+You refer to the below code snippet for static web assets script reference.

     ```html
     <head>